kraftartberlin-micha/slim-ms/README.md

 # slim-ms
-A small clean fast PHP-Microservice
+A small clean fast PHP-Microservice with no dependencies

 (docker, nginx, php7.3.9, composer, unittest, ..)